What is the Terminal Value?

-We can represent Value of the firm using the terminal value formula below –
+We can represent the value of the firm using the terminal value formula below –

 3 Types of Terminal Value Formulas

-There are three formula for calculating Terminal Value of the Firm.
+There is three formula for calculating Terminal Value of the Firm.
 The first two approaches assume that the company will exist on a going concern basis at the time of estimation of TV.
-The third approach assumes the company is taken over by a larger corporate thereby paying the acquisition price.
+The third approach assumes the company is taken over by a larger corporate, thereby paying the acquisition price.
 Let us look at these approaches in detail.

-1) Perpetuity Growth Method or Gordon Growth Perpetuity Model
+1) Perpetuity Growth Method or the Gordon Growth Perpetuity Model

 Please remember that the assumption here is that of “going concern”.

-This method is the preferred formula to calculate Terminal Value of the firm.
-This method assumes that growth of the company will continue (stable growth rate) and the return on capital will be more than cost of capital.
-We discount the Free cash flow to firm beyond the projected years and find the Terminal Value.
+This method is the preferred formula to calculate the Terminal Value of the firm.
+This method assumes that the growth of the company will continue (stable growth rate), and the return on capital will be more than the cost of capital.
+We discount the Free cash flow to the firm beyond the projected years and find the Terminal Value.

 Using cool maths, we can simplify the formula as per below –